hwcoe/hwcoe-ufl/Readme.md

 ---------
 ### 2.3.4
 - Templates with sidebars - make content area 100% width if no active sidebars exist
+- Remove widget files not included in theme

 ### 2.3.3
 - Add formatting to data tables in the main-content area